grpc/proposal/A71-xds-fallback.md

 The xDS client code caches any responses received from the xDS server.
 This
 includes:
 - Resources that have been successfully received and can be used.
-- Resources that were recieved but did not pass the validation.
+- Resources that were received but did not pass the validation.
 - Resources that are considered as not existing according to [xDS Protocol Specification][resource-does-not-exist].

-Resources that have not been recieved by the time xDS server fallback was initiated are not considered cached.
+Resources that have not been received by the time xDS server fallback was initiated are not considered cached.

 ### Initiating xDS Fallback

-The fallback process is initiated if the following conditions hold:
+The fallback process is initiated if both of the following conditions hold:

 * There had been a failure during resource retrieval, as described in [A57]:
     - Channel reports TRANSIENT_FAILURE.